 - Work effectively within a group either as leader or member of that group.

-During the 10-day field course, you will get at least four days sea-time working from a variety of boats collecting samples and data that describe the marine chemistry, physics and biology of the estuarine and coastal environment around Plymouth.
+During the 14-day field course, you will get at least three days sea-time working from a variety of boats collecting samples and data that describe the marine chemistry, physics and biology of the estuarine and coastal environment around Plymouth.

 Each of the undergraduate groups will work with their tutor and other staff to plan and execute each fieldwork day and subsequent sample and data analysis days.

 Learning to work within a group, taking a variety of roles and planning your activities within time and facility restrictions are all important skills that you will gain during the course.
 Group tutorials given during the course which will assist you and your group in producing a clear and informative group logbook and data (assessed), a web based report of your group data and their analysis.
-An individual holistic report (six pages), describing the estuarine and coastal marine 'system' around Plymouth will be handed in July (assessed).
+An individual holistic report (six pages), describing the estuarine and coastal marine 'system' around Plymouth will be handed in July at the end of the course in Plymouth (assessed).

 Learning and Teaching